Biology Faculty | Butler Community College

 Hi my name is Glenn Manning.
 I teach a wide variety of classes that may include General Biology, Majors Biology 1 & 2 and Microbiology.

 I’m originally from Iowa but moved to Valley Center, Kansas during elementary school where I eventually graduated high school.
 I started my college career here at Butler where I took three semesters of classes but never graduated with a degree.
-From here I transferred to Kansas State, where I graduated with degree in both Biochemistry and Biology.
-Also, while there I was lucky enough to do research in insect biochemistry on primarily rice weevils and other pest insects.
+From here I transferred to Kansas State, where I graduated with degrees in both Biochemistry and Biology.
+Also, while there I was lucky enough to do insect biochemistry research on rice weevils and other pest insects.
 After graduation, I worked a short stint for Coleman making propane canisters for Y2K.
-I attended The University of Arkansas (Fayetteville) where I completed my PhD in biology and began my teaching career.
+I attended The University of Arkansas (Fayetteville) where I completed my PhD in biology and began my teaching career teaching biology labs.
 My research was on parthenogenetic (all-female) whiptail lizards.
 I taught at two private schools while finishing my PhD: John Brown University (Microbiology) and University of the Ozarks (Comparative Anatomy).
 Between finishing my PhD and beginning my service at Butler, I taught at the University of Arkansas at Monticello for more than thirteen years.
 My teaching duties primarily included General Biology, Zoology and Herpetology.
 I also taught Anatomy and Physiology I, Anatomy and Physiology II, and Microbiology.

 I have many interests outside of my teaching duties.
 First and foremost is my interest in herpetology (snakes, lizards, turtles, frogs and salamanders) both professionally and as a hobby.
 In the wild I have seen all venomous reptiles in the U.S. but four.
 I also enjoy cooking, traveling, hunting and I am an avid cyclist.